tekknolagi/tekknolagi.github.com/_posts/2026-05-07-partial-ssi.md

 1. Where/when in the compiler pipeline do we insert and remove these type refinements?
-1. Which regions can we insert these type refinements?
+1. Do we need to refine after *every* conditional?
 1. Do we need to implement the whole into-SSI and out-of-SSI algorithms from all the complicated-looking papers?
-1. Do we need to refine after *every* conditional?

 We'll go through them, starting with the compiler pipeline.

-## When to insert type refinements
+## When do we insert type refinements?

-The original SSI paper starts with (TODO: I think?)
+The original SSI paper starts with (I think?)
 SSA form and places some number of new refinement nodes based on conditionals.
 I have admittedly not tried very hard, but the into-SSI algorithms look complicated and kind of heavyweight.
 As a reward, you get "linear" into-SSI time complexity.

 But I am a humble compiler engineer, and I don't have the time to go through and load all of this into my head.
 Instead what I have seen done and have been